renaanpio/letmeask/README.md

+# Letmeask🎃
-# Letmeask is an ideal application for live and streaming where you can create question rooms to answer live. 🎃
+App for live and streaming where you can create question rooms to answer live.